r-multiverse/help/README.md

 # Disclaimer

 The `r-releases` project is brand new and in its prototype phase.
-Policies are subject to change.
+It is not ready for widespread production usage, and policies are subject to change.

 # How to add your package